Inheritance TaxappreciationMontreal

 One option is to make use of an estate freeze.
 This involves transferring the ownership of certain assets, such as a business, before the owner's death.
 By doing this, the value of the assets is frozen at the time of transfer, and the tax liability is also frozen, reducing the amount of inheritance tax that will be paid.
 This can be a complex process and it is important to seek the guidance of a tax professional before undertaking an estate freeze.

 Another option is to make use of trusts, which are legal agreements that allow for the transfer of assets to a designated trustee.
 By placing your assets in a trust, you can protect them from inheritance tax as they are no longer considered part of your estate.
-Additionally, trusts can help to minimize the amount of taxes that your heirs will be required to pay on the inherited assets.
+Additionally, trusts can help to minimize the amount of that your heirs will be required to pay on the inherited assets.

 Inheritance tax vs. Estate tax